Revised September 17, 2024

 • Preset: YouTube 1080p Full HD

-A listing of deadlines for each concert will be provided to the choreographers.
+A listing of deadlines for each concert can be found on the Dance Production Guidelines page.